coq/coq/doc/sphinx/proof-engine/tactics.rst

    This moves ident at the bottom of the local context (at the end of the context).

-.. exn:: No such hypothesis
+.. exn:: No such hypothesis.
-.. exn:: Cannot move @ident after @ident : it occurs in the type of @ident
+.. exn:: Cannot move @ident after @ident : it occurs in the type of @ident.
-.. exn:: Cannot move @ident after @ident : it depends on @ident
+.. exn:: Cannot move @ident after @ident : it depends on @ident.

 .. example::
    .. coqtop:: all